jay0lee/chrome-idle/README.md

 1. Once you're happy with your options, click "Download policy" and save the file locally.
 1. [Force install the extension for your users](https://support.google.com/chrome/a/answer/6306504?hl=en).
 1. [Set policy for the app by uploading the file you downloaded above.](https://support.google.com/chrome/a/answer/6177447#custom)
+1. Consider using Context Aware Access or BeyondCorp Enterprise to enforce Chrome browser for users.